Alsamer-s-DDLC-Mods-and-Submods/Tales-of-Literature/README.md

   show [character] [exp_code] at [Position], play music [music_code].

-  For Contributing please use the content Branch
+  For Contributing Content, please use the content Branch